Build High-Performing Teams: 6 Proven Habits

 If your employees don't trust you, even if you're addressing strengths and problems, the criticism you give won't sink in - especially if the teams fear the lack of transparency will hurt their career.

-Make an effort to foster a culture in which management feels free to communicate openly and honestly with their subordinates.
+Make an effort to foster a culture in which management feels free to communicate openly and honestly with their subordinates supported by effective team meetings.

 Allowing your staff to share their concerns and frustrations without fear of repercussions is also critical to have performing teams.